Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Broken books and Birkhoff sections for SHS

-This will be easily achieved since $K_b$ will be contained in the contact part of the Reeb vector field of a SHS, and hence the conclusion will follow from the construction in \cite{CDR}. \end{Remark}
+In the construction below, $K_b$ will be contained in the contact part of the Reeb vector field of a SHS, and hence the conclusion above follow from the contact non-degenerate hypothesis. \end{Remark}